 On April 9, 2018 GENIUS NY, a year-long business accelerator focused on Unmanned Aerial Systems software, hardware, and analytics, awarded investments as part of the program’s second round during an event held at the Marriott Syracuse Downtown.
 Six finalists pitched their business plans to a panel of judges and a live audience.
-Governor Andrew M. Cuomo announced that Fotokite was winner of the competition’s $1 million grand prize.
+Former Governor Andrew M. Cuomo announced that Fotokite was winner of the competition’s $1 million grand prize.
 The Swiss company combines aerial and ground-based robotics with patented flight control algorithms to create a kite-like tethered drone system, which actively uses the tether to fly for 24-hours fully autonomously.

 Also awarded were: